CameronNLee/2D-Rocket-League/ProjectDocument.md

 **Describe the basics of movement and physics in your game.
 Is it the standard physics model?
 What did you change or modify?
 Did you make your own movement scripts that do not use the phyics system?**

+For the most part, our project made use of the Unity physics system.
+Even though our game is shown from a 2D top-down perspective, looking at the editor and the code itself shows that we used Unity's 3D physics engine.
+The game makes use of rigid bodies and sphere colliders as a means of handling movement and game logic.
+Movement is more or less constricted to the 2 dimensional plane where players are able to move in free-form directions via arrow keys.

+Player physics involves not only this movement, but also their boosting movement as well.
+When a player decides to boost, they receive a x2 speed increase through the RigidBody AddForce() method in whatever direction the player pressed.
+One interesting gameplay consequence of this was to have double the kick force applied to the ball when a player boosts into it.
+If a player were to normally collide into the ball, however, then the ball gets kicked a smaller distance.

 ## Animation and Visuals

 **List your assets including their sources, and licenses.**